vadz/mahogany/doc/readme_win.txt

 File: readme_win.txt, the README file for MS Windows version
-Date: August 1, 2006
+Date: August 20, 2012
-Version: the information in this file applies to version 0.67
+Version: the information in this file applies to version 0.68

 0. Requirements
 --------------

- a) Any Win32 OS: Mahogany should work on all Win32 systems, i.e.
-    Windows 95/98/ME/NT 4/2000/XP but SSL/TLS might be not supoprted
-    on older systems without Internet Explorer.
-Mahogany does not run under Windows 3.1.
+ a) Windows XP or later.
+Mahogany doesn't run under previous Windows
+    versions.

  b) You need a POP3 or IMAP4 (recommended, especially for slow
     connection!) server to read e-mail and an SMTP server to send